Nike Sale: Take 25% Off Footwear Sitewide and More

 Swoosh!
 A big Nike sale is happening right now with discounts on your favorite active gear, running shoes, cozy knits and more.
 These Nike deals offer 25% off all Nike footwear sitewide (exclusions apply) with promo code LOGIN25 and up to 40% off select styles.

 Shop the sportswear brand for savings on the latest styles and everything you need to stay active, from sports bras and running tights to accessories like hats, duffels and sunglasses.
-And when it comes to loungewear, their vintage sweats are hard to beat.
+Nike recently released its factory items online and when it comes to loungewear, their vintage sweats are hard to beat.

 Tons of clothes and sneakers -- even Nike Factory items -- are on sale.
 Nike members get free shipping and 60-day free returns.